AI-See-World/ASSL-pytorch/README.md

 pip install -r requirements.txt
 ```
 ## Prepare the train data
-You can prepare the training data set as follows：https://github.com/sau-GaoLijun/ASSL-pytorch/blob/main/assl-code/train_data.md
+You can prepare the training dataset as follows：https://github.com/sau-GaoLijun/ASSL-pytorch/blob/main/assl-code/train_data.md

 ## How to Use to Train
 To train the model, follow the steps below: